The opportunity to adopt an Angel online is coming soon.

 The Salvation Army Angel Tree

-The Salvation Army Angel Tree program aims to provide gifts for disadvantaged children in the Austin area.
+The Salvation Army Angel Tree program provides gifts for disadvantaged children in the Austin area.
 Volunteers “adopt” angels and purchase gifts to place under “Angel Trees” at workplaces and malls across the city.
-Click below to adopt an angel online or donate to the Angel Tree Program.
-Read on to learn how to adopt an Angel at Lakeline or Barton Creek Mall.
+Soon you will be able to adopt an angel online or donate to the Angel Tree Program.

 1. Social service agencies and schools refer families to The Salvation Army for help with Christmas.

 2. Participants are interviewed to verify that the family is truly in need.
 We obtain the name of each child in the family and a list of desired Christmas gifts.
 Verification is made to ensure that the family is not receiving duplicate services from another agency.